Rynie Wolters

-His first and best professional season was in 1871 with the New York Mutuals, when he pitched 283 innings and had a 3.43 earned run average.
+His first and best professional season was in 1871 with the Mutuals, when he pitched 283 innings and had a 3.43 earned run average (ERA).
+He also led the National Association with 44 runs batted in as a hitter, though that statistic was not officially tracked during his life.
 His second year was with the Cleveland Forest Citys, where he played much less and had a higher ERA.
 In his last year, he only pitched one game, with the Elizabeth Resolutes.
-He completed it, giving up 23 runs, but none were earned.
-Wolters died in Newark, New Jersey, at the age of 72.
+He pitched a complete game but allowed 23 unearned runs.